dmpop/bash-pubkit/README.md

 [Source](http://www.pigsgourdsandwikis.com/2011/04/embedding-fonts-in-epub-ipad-iphone-and.html)

-### fonts/ Folder (optional)
+### fonts

-If .ttf fonts need to be embedded, create this folder and place the .ttf files inside.
-The script will automatically embed those fonts into the EPUB.
-Don't forget to declare the fonts in stylesheet.css (explained above).

-No subfolders are allowed in this folder.
+The *fonts* directory is used to store fonts embedded into the ebook.
+No sub-folders are allowed in this directory.

-### Font Theming

-* **Libre Baskerville** - The default Serif font used. - [Google Web Fonts](http://www.google.com/fonts/specimen/Libre+Baskerville)
-* **Source Sans Pro** - The default Sans Serif font used. - [Google Web Fonts](https://www.google.com/fonts/specimen/Source+Sans+Pro)